About this Program

 The DBA is founded on the four pillars of leadership excellence: mindfulness, resource stewardship, systems thinking and community commitment.
 Our program prepares students to guide their organizations—and their communities—through the challenges of the twenty-first century.
 Students learn to make decisions based not only on financial performance but also on social and environmental criteria.
 Coursework prepares them to use benchmarking and evidence-based research to improve organizational effectiveness and efficiency.

-Through an integrated curriculum that explores values, students are equipped for lives of responsibility, leadership and service.
-Participants are encouraged to be lifelong learners who engage in self-assessment, reflection and evaluation.
+Through an integrated curriculum that explores holistic values, students are equipped for lives of responsibility, leadership and service.
+Participants are encouraged to remain lifelong learners who engage in self-assessment, reflection and evaluation.

 View Hood Doctoral Webinar - "How a Professional Doctorate Can Advance Your Career" - recorded 4/21/20